47degrees/fp-with-arrow-videos/Functor.md

 Option(1).map { it * 2 }
 // Some(2)
 ```
-Here `f` is `{ it *  2}`, which will transform the inner data.
+Here `f` is `{ it *  2 }`, which will transform the inner data.

 # Slide 9
 Sometimes mapping the value just makes sense over one of the implementations of a data type.
-One exmaple of this is the `Option<A>` type.
+One exmaple of this is the `Option` type.

-As you know, Option is defined like:
+As you know, `Option` is defined like:
 ```
 sealed class Option<A> {
   object None : Option<Nothing>()
   data class Some<T>(val t: T) : Option<T>()
 }
 ```
+So it has two different implementations.

 # Slide 10
-`Option` just contains a value when it is a `Some<A>`.
-So we can just `map` its content when it's a `Some`.
+`Option` just contains a value when its type is `Some<A>`.
+So we can `map` over its content just for that case.
-Because of that, we say that `Option` is a *"biased"* to one of its implementations.
+Because of that, we say that `Option` is a *"biased"* to the case when it contains an actual value.

 ```
 val some: Option<Int> = Option(1)